How To Become An Ichthyologist

 If you enjoy science and performing scientific research, if you are able to work outdoors in the field collecting data, and if you enjoy learning about fish, then this might be a good career choice for you.

-Ichthyologists must possess the following qualities and skills:
+Ichthyologists should possess the following qualities and skills:

 - Research skills